KsMariia/EpiSignal/README.md

 | `sigma_1`     | variance of signal common for all samples           |
 | `conv_thresh` | convergence threshold (default value is `1e-8`)     |

 If the starting values are not provided they are initialised internally using Jenks clustering and the converges of an algorithm is guaranteed to a local maximum.
 When the starting values are estimated the probabilities of belonging to signal are calculated on the E-step.
-On the M-step the parameters of the distrubutions are renewed.
-Algorithm stops when the change of the log-likelihood is smaller than conv_thresh.
+On the M-step the parameters of the mixture distrubutions are renewed.
+Algorithm stops when the change of the log-likelihood between iterations is smaller than the conv_thresh parameter.

 # Getting the output